Crameri/ProAc-Python/README.md

 This repository hosts the **Python implementation** of ProAc: a visual, multi-metric academic profile designed to support **time-saving**, **objective**, and **inclusive academic evaluation**.
 ProAc helps highlight diverse talents beyond traditional evaluation metrics.
 Learn more at [www.fabiocrameri.ch/proac](https://www.fabiocrameri.ch/proac) :contentReference[oaicite:0]{index=0}.

+To actually create your personal ProAc profile, simply go to the ProAc online toolbox at proac.pythonanywhere.com.
+Upload your CSV, enter your name, choose your output format, and you'll get the visual profile instantly.
+This repository just hosts the underlying code for development reasons.

 ---

 ##  Why ProAc?